nikodunk/roomsolar/content/solar-kit/index.md

 #### 2) Will this system save me a money?

 Yes.
-Around $70 per year, depending on your state, sun-reception and electricity cost.
+Around $70 per year - depending on your state, hours of direct sun your panel gets and electricity cost in the grid (if electricity is expensive in your state, you will save more).

 #### 3) How much electricity will it make?